Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Results

 \section{Results}

-Our main metric of success is the average return the agents receive on the problem instances in the test set, which the \brandname{} agents were not trained on.
-For the agents that are not inductive, \emph{i.e.} \prost{} and the \ac{mlp} agents, we only count scores on problems that are in the test set, averaged over the respective train/test splits.
+Our primary evaluation metric is the average return for agents on problem instances in the test set, which \brandname{} agents were not trained on.
+For transductive agents, \emph{i.e.} \prost{} and the \ac{mlp} agents, we only count scores on problems that are in the test set, averaged over the respective train/test splits.

-Each \ac{rddl} domain uses rewards with different scales and magnitudes, which makes comparing results across domains, or instances, difficult.
-We thus present our results as scores normalized to the range \([0,1]\).
-Returns are normalized according to the method used in \ac{ippc} 2014~\citep{Vallati_Chrpa_Grześ_McCluskey_Roberts_Sanner_Editor_2015}: For each instance, a lower bound return, \(R_{low}\), is the maximum average return received from taking random actions or doing nothing.
-A maximum return, \(R_{\max}\), for an instance is the highest return obtained among the evaluated methods.
-The score of an agent on a given instance is then \(\nicefrac{\max(R-R_{low}, 0)}{(R_{\max}-R_{base})}\), where \(R\) is the average return over a given number of episodes.
-Thus, a score of 0 means that an agent performs worse or equal to acting at random or doing nothing, and 1 represents always having the highest score among the compared agents.
-We emphasize that a score of 1 does not imply that the agent follows the optimal policy of the \ac{mdp}, which we do not have access to for comparison.
-Raw return values for each domain, instance and agent can be obtained from our GitHub repository.\footnote{\url{https://github.com/kasanari/vejde-rddl-eval}} All experiments were done on a machine equipped with 32 GB of RAM, an Intel Xeon Silver CPU with 24 cores and an NVIDIA Quadro RTX 4000 GPU.\@
+Each \ac{rddl} domain uses rewards with different scales and magnitudes.
+We thus present returns normalized to the range \([0,1]\), calculated using the method from \ac{ippc} 2014~\citep{Vallati_Chrpa_Grześ_McCluskey_Roberts_Sanner_Editor_2015}.
+Raw return values for each domain, instance and agent can be obtained from our GitHub repository\footnote{\url{https://github.com/kasanari/vejde-rddl-eval}}.
+All experiments were done on a machine equipped with 32 GB of RAM, an Intel Xeon Silver CPU with 24 cores and an NVIDIA Quadro RTX 4000 GPU.\@